bhofmei/jbplugin-screenshot/README.md

 This plugin allows the user to take a high quality screenshot of the browser.
 This plugin leverages the power of PhantomJS to create an image of the browser.
 Unfortunately, images are created using only the backend track settings so changes made within the browser interface will not included in the screenshot.

+**Note**: This plugin does not work for JBrowse v1.13.x at the moment.

 ## Special Thanks
 This plugin would not be possible without [phantomJS](http://phantomjs.org/), specifically [PhantomJS Cloud](https://phantomjscloud.com/), which provides phantomJS as a headless software-as-a-service.